Benitex/Automatic-Level-Scaling/README.md

 ## Detailed credits

-The one script I was inspired by the most is [Joltik's Advanced Pokemon Level Balancing + evolution](https://www.pokecommunity.com/showthread.php?t=409828), but the default Essentials random dungeon script was also important to make this script.
+You can credit Benitex, Joltik, and Umbreon if you use this plugin in your game.
+I wrote the script myself, but I was inspired by [Joltik's Advanced Pokemon Level Balancing + evolution](https://www.pokecommunity.com/showthread.php?t=409828), and the default Essentials random dungeon script.